willyii/CS235-New-York-Airbnb/README.md

 ### How to run

-We prepare the toy datasets for algorithms.
+We prepared the toy datasets for algorithms.

 Use following command to run the XGBoost's demo: